Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 This is the only time a Unity Engine audio component is ever used in Myri.

-Second, the managed driver will always attach the Mono runtime and garbage collector to the mixing thread.
-Normally, this doesn’t happen.
+Second, the managed driver will always attach the Mono runtime and garbage collector to the DSP mixing thread.
+This doesn’t happen with the default Burst driver.

-With these two alterations, the managed driver will typically have different behavior in the editor when switching scenes or doing any other custom loading compared to what will happen in a build.
+With these two alterations, the managed driver may exhibit different behavior in the editor when switching scenes or doing any other custom loading compared to in a build.

 ## Playing Your First Sound